weiglszonja/eeg-connectivity/README.md

 Running this script will create figures for each file in sub-directories under target location.
 The default path will save figures at `".result/{condition}/psd/plots"`.
-It will also create CSV files containing the calculated spectral densities averaged over the epochs for each channel.
-The default location to save the files is at `".result/{condition}/psd/"`.
+It will also create a multidimensional array containing the calculated spectral densities averaged over the epochs for each subject.
+The default location to save the file (`.npy`) is at `".result/{condition}/psd/"`.

 Execute the script by running the following command:
 ```bash